Kihumba/private-/Phase-B/Curriculum/01 - Version Control/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should be able to build and manage personal and shared repos using conventional Git workflows and GitHub.
+Aspiring Andelans are able to build and manage personal and shared repos using conventional Git workflows and GitHub.

 **Output**